first published in 1996 in The Thing in the Gap Stone Stile

 Railroaded, 2018, digital print mounted on aluminum.

-Alison Walls.
+Alison Walls (no other information).
 On display at the Pennsylvania Academy of Fine Arts, Philadelphia in 2019 in a joint exhibition: Women’s Mobile Museum about the experience of women in exile.

 The header image is Aida Muluneh’s (Ethiopian born 1974) All in One, pigmented inkjet print.
 MOMA, NY